Multis. Is there anything more popular with today’s punters?

 1 / 54% = $1.85.

 The total market percentage is now 108%: 54% + 54%.
-An 8% ocer-round.
+An 8% over-round.
 If the bookie wishes to take a bigger cut, he may increase the market percentage more.
-You’ll notice that each time the market percentage increases, odds decrease, meaning the winning punters get less and the bookie gets more.
+Each time the market percentage increases, odds decrease, meaning the winning punters get less and the bookie gets more.

 The over-round on multis

 And with multis, that over-round compounds.
 Put simply, you’re being charged a higher price to place your bet.
 If you’re making negative-EV bets (as most punters do) then you’re multiplying the edge against you with every leg.

 To try and explain this concept while keeping things as simple as possible, let’s use a simple, two-leg multi as the example.